Sjeon1/HAADF_Atom_Detection/README.md

 ```

 ### Demo
-Below is an exemplary command to train a CNN using HAADF-STEM images and detect atoms from another image.
+Below is exemplary commands to train a CNN using HAADF-STEM images and detect atoms from another image.

 ```
 python dl_full_pipeline.py Rebpy basic dataset/Re_detection.csv -t 0.7
 python dl_full_pipeline.py PtPorph basic dataset/Pt_detection.csv -t 0.7
 ```
 This will perform the following works
- 1. Generate a crops dataset using the imageset and the coordination data
+ 1. Generate a crops of the imageset and the coordinate data
- 2. Training the CNN
+ 2. Training the CNN using the dataset
- 3. Detect atoms in the images marked as test in the dataset file
+ 3. Detect atoms in another images

 The operation time is less than 1 hour in a "normal" desktop computer.